 Switching from one product type to the next may take time.
 Ideally, this changeover time is zero, but in many cases it is not.
 If it is zero, then you can have a lot size of one for this process.
 If not, you may need to use a larger lot size.

 The relation between changeover time and lot size is unfortunately not simple.
 Accountants and their lean-incompatible accounting prefer to maximize the lot size.
-The bigger the lot size, the less changeovers you need, and the more time you can use productively.
+The bigger the lot size, the fewer changeovers you need, and the more time you can use productively.
 Unfortunately, there’s no way to measure the benefit of flexibility, and hence people usually assume this benefit to be nonexistent.

 There are mathematical approaches to determine the ideal lot size based on your changeover time, but none that I really trust.
 The math may ignore factors, make (often hidden) assumptions, and overall may not be worth the effort.